 - Aerial surveillance and mapping of damage to arterial roads.

-- Overall, over 300 of humanitarian supplies have been transported by the ADF.
+- Overall, over 660 tonnes of humanitarian supplies were transported by the ADF.

-Australia is supporting the deployment of specialists to assist with humanitarian activities and respond to emerging needs.
-This includes:
+Australia also supported the deployment of specialists to assist with humanitarian activities and respond to emerging needs.
+This included:

 - Two Australian-funded logistics specialists to assist with the distribution of relief supplies.

-- Three humanitarian specialists to help ensure supplies reach vulnerable communities.
+- Three DFAT humanitarian specialists to help ensure supplies reach vulnerable communities.

 Travel advice and consular assistance